KillrVideo/killrvideo.github.io/src/site/docs/guides/repositories.md

 - The Java implementation is found in the [killrvideo-java][killrvideo-java] repository.
 - The Node.js implementation is found in the [killrvideo-nodejs][killrvideo-nodejs] repository.
-- The C# implementation is found in Luke Tillman's [killrvideo-csharp][killrvideo-csharp] repository.
+- The C# implementation is found in the [killrvideo-csharp][killrvideo-csharp] repository.
+- The Python implementation is found in the [killrvideo-python][killrvideo-python] repository.

 Each of these implementations has dependencies on the following common repositories which are implemented as [Git subtree][git-subtree]: